Satharus/satharus.me/_posts/2023-01-08-tracking_my_life.md

 You don't have anything to lose.

-1. Choose an app you liked, or even use an offline method such as a notebook
+1. Choose an app you like, or even use an offline method such as a notebook
 2. Spend a minute every day logging for a month or whatever time period you like
-3. Start observing your patterns and decide if it is worth it or not!
+3. Start observing your patterns and maybe decide for yourself if it is worth it or not!

+Note: The more data you collect, the more valuable your results are!

 I thought that this post would be nice to post at the start of the year.
 I've had it in my backlog for much longer than I can remember.